Best Kubernetes Management Platforms 2025

 • AWS integration: Native support for ALB, EBS, EFS, IAM, Secrets Manager, CloudWatch

-• EKS Anywhere: Run EKS on-premises with consistent experience
+• EKS Anywhere: Run EKS on-premises with a consistent experience

 • Fargate support: Serverless pods without managing nodes